 Some common scenarios that this article addresses are:

-- Admins receiving requests from users to authorize or whitelist a custom built application (using a "Client ID" or "API Key") from a user/developer.
+- Admins receiving requests from users to authorize or allow a custom built application (using a "Client ID" or "API Key") from a user/developer.

 - Admins beginning to lead their own projects, building on Box's API, seeking a better understanding of how to evaluate application scopes.

-If an administrator receives a request to whitelist an application, the following prerequisite is assumed:
+If an administrator receives a request to add an application to the allow list, the following prerequisite is assumed:

-- The administrator has enabled "Block unpublished apps by default" per Restricting Applications from the Admin Console - hence, the need for a whitelist.
+- The administrator has enabled "Disable published third party apps by default" per Restricting Applications from the Admin Console - hence, the need for an allow list.

 The administrator should: